-Choosing the ideal honeymoon spot can start to seem overwhelming—it’s like the more you look the harder it is to choose.
+Choosing the ideal honeymoon spot can start to seem overwhelming—the more you look the harder it is to choose.
 But, let’s be honest, it’s a pretty great problem to have in the grand scheme of things.
 You have several ways to narrow down all those choices, depending on when you’re traveling and what your priorities are.
 Once you know when you’re going, you can start crossing off locations in the middle of their hurricane or rainy seasons, or their warmest or coldest months, and then searching for spots in peak season.

 If you want to do a little pre-research before you attend the show, here is a list of the most popular honeymoon destinations and the best and worst times to go:

 - Worst months: It’s hottest (up to 89 degrees on average) and rainiest from June to October

 - Best months: May to October

 - Best months: Technically, December to May, when the area is coolest and enjoys the most wind, but average temperatures year-round hover between 78 and 88 degrees.

 - Worst months: “Official” hurricane season runs from June to November; the worst months are August, September, and October (islands near South America—Aruba, Bonaire, Curacao, Trinidad, and Tobago—are outside the hurricane danger zone)

 Note: High-altitude and coastal spots are cooled by trade winds year-round (a good salve during the hotter and more humid summer months).